John M. Pauly: Education

-Pauly completed a B.S. in Electrical Engineering from Iowa State University in 1979.
-In 1981, an M.S. in EE from Carnegie-Mellon University, and in 1990, completed his PhD from Stanford Department of Electrical Engineering.
+Pauly completed a Bachelor of Science degree in Electrical Engineering (EE) from Iowa State University in 1979.
+In 1981, a Master of Science in EE from Carnegie-Mellon University, and in 1990, completed his PhD from Stanford Department of Electrical Engineering where his PhD was supervised by Albert Macovski.

+Research and career

 Pauly joined Stanford as a research associate in 1990.
 He joined the electrical engineering faculty in 2001.

-Research

 Pauly's research areas include magnetic resonance imaging, medical imaging, signal processing, and image reconstruction.
 He is Advisor to Stanford Student Space Initiative.

 Particularly in image reconstruction, fast imaging methods, pulse sequence and RF pulse design.
 Pauly led the Real-time MRI effort in the 1990s.
+His former doctoral students include Karla Miller and Michael Lustig.

 As of July 2019, Pauly has been granted approximately 66 patents.
 He is also a registered US Patent agent.

 Pauly is also involved with Stanford Amateur Radio Club, W6YX.
 He is a registered FCC Extra Class Amateur Radio License (AG6WH).
 He offers a course for students interested in obtaining a license.